 - PrimoChill Praxis Wetbench

 When it comes to the testing of the Innovation Cooling’s IC Graphite Thermal Pad there are two parameters that we need to take into consideration: Thermal Conductivity and Reusability.
 One time testing will not speak for the reusability part but would suffice for the thermal conductivity.
 Hence, we decided to give it a spin for 15 times testing.
 Each time the cooler was removed, the pad was reversed, and the cooler was installed again.
 We did not immediately go for the stress test rather put the system to our regular use like creating content, playing games, surfing, watching movies, listening songs etc for some days and then run the stress test.
 This was important for the reusability testing.
 Each testing has like 2 to 3 days gap in between with continuous usage.
 In order to ensure standardization, we stick to one CPU Cooler which was Noctua NH-D15.
 We used the same PWM fan header for consistency and the both fans were set to run at 100% speed at all the times.
 The chip Intel i7 6850k was overclocked to 4.2GHz using 1.330V VCore during this time with manual CPU Voltage.
 Hence, all the test data in the graphs will show the testing on the 4.2GHz clocks on the chip.
 For comparison we decided upon the commonly used Noctua NT-H1 thermal paste.
 Stress test was conducted using the Asus RealBench V2.44 and temperatures were monitored using the RealTemp software.
 XMP was loaded all the times.
-All the reported temperatures are in °C. With overcloked i7 6850k to 4.2, we are talking about roughly 228W of thermal heat dissipation.
+All the reported temperatures are in °C. Each run was of 60 minutes.

 We usually mention the Delta temperatures in our graph as the testing is carried out in an uncontrolled environment.
 For this content only, we will be sharing the ambient temperatures and the actual idle and under load temperatures as well.
 Though only the delta temperatures will tell the true tale if the thermal interface material is adequate to maintain the closer margin of thermal performance or not.
 So, if I were you reading it, I would jump to the graph with delta temperature.
 Also, there will be a graph showing the variance in the delta temperature using the IC Graphite Thermal Pad.
 The last graph is the one that will show the thermal performance comparison between the IC Graphite Thermal Pad and NT-H1.
 Let’s take a look at the results: